Back to California

 Plain English Breakdown

-The bill summary does not provide details on how much extra funding might be needed, nor does it specify which academic researchers can be consulted with.
+The official source material does not provide specific details about how much funding might be needed or where it would come from, nor does it specify which academic researchers can be consulted.

 Office of Elections Cybersecurity